 Today’s Best Google Pixel Deals

-The Google Pixel 4 and Pixel 4 XL recently dropped in October and are now available from most smartphone retailers.
+The Google Pixel 4 and Pixel 4 XL dropped last October and are available from pretty much all smartphone retailers.
 Our review team had great things to say about its quick performance, superb OLED display, and solid camera module (despite the notable lack of a wide-angle lens, something that will hopefully be corrected with the Pixel 5), but the Pixel 4 didn’t reinvent the wheel.
-That’s not necessarily a bad thing, but given that the Pixel 4 — while certainly a great phone — isn’t quite the upgrade we wanted, you’ll have to choose for yourself if buying a new one at launch price is worth it.
-The Pixel 3 is simply a better bang for the buck at the moment if you’re buying an unlocked device to bring to your own service provider.
+That’s not necessarily a bad thing, but given that the Pixel 4 — while certainly a great phone — isn’t quite the upgrade we wanted, you’ll have to choose for yourself if buying a new one is worth it with the Pixel 5 coming down the pipe this fall.
+The Pixel 4a is simply a better bang for the buck at the moment if you’re buying a new device.

-If you have to have the latest Android flagship, though, then you can do much, much worse than the Pixel 4, although the best way to get a deal on one right now is probably through carrier trade-in discounts and sign-up offers for new customers.
-Nonetheless, we’ll keep our list updated with the latest unlocked Google Pixel 4 deals that pop up, and there’s no denying that if you’re going to score a discount on one, it’s going to be during the bigger seasonal sales.
+If you have to have one of the newer Android flagships, though, then you can do much, much worse than the Pixel 4, and plenty of them are going to be on sale with the upcoming release of the Pixel 5.
+Google is rolling out a new 5G-capable Pixel 4 as well.
+We’ll keep our list updated with the latest Google Pixel 4 deals that pop up, and there’s no denying that if you’re going to score a discount on one, it’s going to be during the bigger seasonal sales.

 Google Pixel 3